RESEARCH STARTER

 Controlled Substances Act: Schedule Characteristics

-Schedule I includes numerous substances classified as opioid drugs and hallucinogens as well as a few depressants and stimulants.
-Opioid drugs have a chemical structure and physiological activity similar to opium, which are derived from the poppy plant.
+Schedule I includes numerous substances classified as opioid drugs and hallucinogens, as well as a few depressants and stimulants.
+Opioid drugs have a chemical structure and physiological activity similar to opium, which is derived from the poppy plant.
 Opioid drugs are also known as narcotic drugs or narcotics.

 Opioid drugs such as heroin and several morphine and codeine drugs are useful in treating moderate to severe pain.
 Still, these drugs are listed in Schedule I because of their potential for abuse and dependence.

 Hallucinogens include the synthetic compound LSD (lysergic acid diethylamide) and also peyote and mescaline, which are found naturally in certain cacti.
-Marijuana is a popular drug of abuse whose classification is controversial.
-Although as of 2024, thirty-eight states have legalized medical marijuana and twenty-four have legalized recreational marijuana, it is still listed as a Schedule I substance.
-President Joe Biden asked authorities to examine federal policy on cannabis in 2022.
-However, in 2024, marijuana remained illegal on a federal level.
+Marijuana is a popular drug with a controversial classification.
+Although around forty states had legalized medical marijuana by the mid-2020s, and twenty-four legalized recreational marijuana, it remained a Schedule I substance under federal law.
+Authorities reviewed federal policy on cannabis several times, but marijuana remained federally illegal in subsequent years.
+In May 2024, the Drug Enforcement Administration (DEA) proposed a change that would reschedule marijuana from a Schedule I to a Schedule III substance; however, this change was the subject of numerous delays, stretching the discussion through 2025.

 Included in Schedule II are the amphetamines, which act as stimulants.
 Methamphetamine is a synthetic compound made from amphetamine.
 Short-acting barbiturates are also in this schedule.

 Schedule III substances include anabolic steroids, some stimulants, and depressants.
 Drugs that have a depressant effect on the central nervous system act as sedatives.
 Intermediate-acting barbiturates are included in this category.
-Drugs that have a stimulant effect on the central nervous system include amphetamines not listed as Schedule II.
+Drugs that have a stimulant effect on the central nervous system include amphetamines, which are not listed as Schedule II.
 Also included are drug formulations or preparations that have a limited quantity of narcotics.

 Schedule IV drugs act as central nervous system depressants and produce sedation, induce sleep, and reduce anxiety.
 The most common drugs in this group are other barbiturates, including barbital, phenobarbital, and methylphenobarbital.
 Also included in this schedule are other drugs that have a similar effect, such as chloral betaine, meprobamate, and ethchlorvynol.